MdSamsuzzohaShayon/nodejs-email-template/README.md

  - Drop down default selected value for space   ☑️
  - Paste large text that will effect
  - Sometimes text options doesn't appars   ☑️
- - Right bar need to be fixed
+ - Right bar need to be fixed   ☑️
  - Header hyperlink is missing
- - thinner header section
+ - thinner header section   ☑️
- - Keep format when paste the text - only change font size as default
+ - Keep format when paste the text - only change font size as default    ☑️
- - Some time colums are not adding properly
+ - Some time colums are not adding properly   ☑️
  - Example site - https://stripo.email/
+ - Input field is not working for button and text and all   ☑️
+ - Should be able to add more then 5 row  ☑️
+ - Add border bottom for space  ☑️
+ - Prevent scroll up on click event of image or a tag
+ - Make position relative of right bar in submit function  ☑️
+ - Test edit template
+ - Button position for 3 column row isn't working properly ☑️
+ - Open in new tab for button ☑️

 ```